Learning Waveform-Based Acoustic Models using Deep Variational Convolutional Neural Networks: Parznets --- Deep Convolutional Neural Networks for Waveform-based Speech Recognition

-As illustrated in Figure~\ref{fig:arch} (the leftmost panel), for each filter configuration $\cbrackets{\brackets{\eta_i, \gamma_i}}_{i=1}^B$, we use Eq.~\ceq{eq:parzen} to generate a one dimensional convolutional filter with maximum length given by the number of samples in $25$ ms of speech; filters with shorter support are symmetrically padded with zeros.
+As illustrated in Fig.~\ref{fig:arch} (the leftmost panel), for each filter configuration $\cbrackets{\brackets{\eta_i, \gamma_i}}_{i=1}^B$, we use Eq.~\ceq{eq:parzen} to generate a one-dimensional convolutional filter with maximum length given by the number of samples in $25$ ms of speech; filters with shorter support are symmetrically padded with zeros.
 The outputs of parametric convolutions are concatenated into a high dimensional spectro-temporal decomposition of a signal and then passed to a max pooling operator, followed by layer normalization~\cite{layernorm}.
 As all of the operations in this parametric block are differentiable, it is possible to construct an auto-differentiation graph that seamlessly provides gradients with respect to parameters of Parzen filters.
-Parzen filters are real-valued and, thus, the corresponding convolutions are simpler to implement compared to their complex-valued counterparts with exponentially modulated windows~\cite{ZeghidourUKSSD18}.
 In comparison to wavelet filters~\cite{Khan18NIPS}, the Parzen convolutional block offers additional flexibility by allowing independent control over bandwidth and modulation frequency.
-Moreover, there is no need for the Hamming transform (e.g., employed by \acro{sincnet} filters in~\cite{sincnet}) as an extra step to suppress the riple effects because the filters themselves are compactly supported.
+Moreover, the block optimizes for the positioning of the two parameters while having the parametric form of the filter factored into the optimization.
+This can be seen as a more flexible approach compared also to the two-step procedure employed by~\cite{sincnet}, where filter cut-off frequencies are optimized with respect to a fixed-length rectangular window, and then a Hamming window is superimposed to suppress the ripple effects.